AliTarekMohamed/Vulnerabilities/SQL Injection/README.md

 <h1>Mitigation of SQL Injection</h1>
 <p>In fact, We shouldn't pass parameters direct to the query.
-For example, If we try this payload <code>hello' OR '1'='1</code> instead of normal username and password; we wil login succfully.
+For example, If we try this payload <code>hello' OR '1'='1</code> instead of normal username and password; we will login succfully.
 That happenes beacause we pass the parameter direct to SQL query.</p>
 <p>There are some techniques to avoid SQL injection.
 One of this techniques called <b>Placeholder</b>.</p>
 <p>Placeholder used in the prepared statement.
 It allows us to safely pass parameters to an SQL query to avoid SQL injection.</p>
 <p>So, the main difference is in database.
-SQL queries that check credintial will be : <code>function is_user_exist($conn, $username, $password)
+SQL queries that check credintial will be : <br><code>function is_user_exist($conn, $username, $password)
 {
     $sql = "SELECT COUNT(*) FROM users WHERE username = :u AND password = :p";
     $pq = $conn->prepare($sql);